이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

 3. When you’re ready to run the workflow, click Save & Run.

-To trigger a workflow from a Dashboard, add the Run Workflow widget:
+To trigger a workflow from a dashboard, add the Run Workflow widget:

-1. From your Dashboard, click Add Widget.
+1. From your dashboard, click Add Widget.

 2. Search for workflows and add the Run Workflow widget.

 3. Under Select the workflow, find your workflow in the dropdown menu.
+Only published workflows with dashboard triggers appear in the list.

 4. Map dashboard template variables to workflow input parameters.
 This allows the values of your dashboard template variables to be mapped directly to the input parameters when you run the workflow.